danielgerlag/workflow-core/README.md

     ...
 }
 ```
 The *IWorkflow* interface also has a readonly Id property and readonly Version property.
-These are generally static and are used by the workflow runtime to identify a workflow definition.
+These are generally static and are used by the workflow host to identify a workflow definition.

 You can also define your steps inline